 Steam trains: The Gloucestershire–Warwickshire Steam Railway runs almost parallel to today’s walk so you might hear the whistle of a passing train and see it chugging away in the distance.

-Hailes Abbey: Hailes Abbey was founded in 1246 and became one of the most renowned shrines in medieval England as pilgrims came to see the Holy Blood of Hailes – allegedly a vial of Christ’s blood (though probably more likely duck’s blood!).
+Hailes Abbey: Hailes Abbey was founded in 1246 and became one of the most renowned shrines in medieval England as pilgrims came to see the Holy Blood of Hailes – allegedly a vial of Christ’s blood (though probably more likely to be duck’s blood!).
 The abbey is now a ruin but you can explore what’s left of it and find out about the monks who lived there in the museum.

 Winchcombe: The town of Winchcombe has some interesting art galleries, interiors and antique shops to peruse, plus plenty of traditional pubs and a small local history museum.